othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 ✅ Kind Kubernetes cluster creation with proper isolation ✅ Basic services with intentional vulnerabilities
-✅ RBAC for blue and red agents with appropriate permissions ✅ Blue agent for defensive actions
+✅ RBAC for blue and red agents with appropriate permissions ✅ Web dashboard via overseer with real-time cluster status monitoring ✅ Blue agent for defensive actions
 ✅ Red agent for attack simulation
-✅ Python-based poller with comprehensive service monitoring ✅ Web dashboard via overseer to track service health and agent logs ✅ Improved log formatting with ANSI codes and Docker timestamp stripping
+✅ Python-based poller with comprehensive service monitoring ✅ Improved log formatting with ANSI codes and Docker timestamp stripping

 ## Monitoring The Demo

 To observe the demo in action:

-1. Open the overseer dashboard in your browser:
+1. Open the overseer dashboard in your browser immediately after starting the demo:
    ```
    http://localhost:8080
    ```

+   The dashboard provides:
+   - Cluster node status and resource utilization
+   - Pod status across all namespaces with health indicators
+   - Service health metrics with response time trends
+   - Real-time agent logs with activity timestamps
+   - Resource consumption graphs for key components

 2. In one terminal, watch the blue agent's actions:
    ```bash